rishal-hurbans/The-REST-Architectural-Style/README.md

 </Person>
 ```

 As you can see the syntax is quite verbose and perhaps a bit ugly.
-Some of the good features of XML are that you can create customized mark-up and there is versatile standards and tooling around XML (eg. XSD, XSLT, XPath / XQuery, etc).
+Some of the good features of XML are that you can create customised mark-up and there is versatile standards and tooling around XML (e.g. XSD, XSLT, XPath / XQuery, etc).
 The main downsides are the verbosity and the complexity of the standards leading to slower more complex parsing code.

 ### Message Formats: JSON
-JavaScript Object Notation was first publicized in 2002 (based on the date the JSON.org website was launched).
+JavaScript Object Notation was first publicised in 2002 (based on the date the JSON.org website was launched).
 It supports only three primitive types:
 * Scalar values
 * Arrays
 * Objects